 Procedures: We obtained an understanding of the monitoring and budget procedures and how the School District ensures projects are completed within project specifications, timelines, and approved budgets.
-We tested 30 individually significant items and a sample of 27 of the remaining 265 disbursements to ensure that the School District has policies and procedures in place to ensure that expenditures are properly approved by an individual who reviews the work to ensure that invoices submitted are valid in regard to work completed and appropriate for the SPLOST projects.
+We tested 35 individually significant items and a nonstatistical sample of 33 of the remaining 329 disbursements to ensure that the School District has policies and procedures in place to ensure that expenditures are properly approved by an individual who reviews the work to ensure that invoices submitted are valid in regard to work completed and appropriate for the SPLOST projects.
+In addition, we also tested salary and benefit charges for 4 individually significant employees and a nonstatistical sample of 2 of the remaining 6 employees to ensure that charges submitted are valid in regard to the work completed and are appropriate for the SPLOST projects.

-Objective #4: Determine whether management of the School District is following Board approved procurement policies and procedure and ensuring to the maximum extent possible that the tax funds are expended efficiently and economically.
+Objective #4: Determine whether management of the School District is following Board approved procurement policies and procedures and ensuring to the maximum extent possible that the tax funds are spent efficiently and economically.

 Procedures: We obtained a copy of the School District's procurement and bid policies, including construction contracts.
-We tested 30 individually significant items and a sample of 27 of the remaining 265 expenditures to ensure all policies set in place by the Board are being followed and SPLOST funds were spent efficiently and economically.
+We tested all bid packages obtained to ensure all policies set in place by the Board are being followed.